meatware/genomics_test/README.md

 ### Serverless Function Overview
-Exif-Ripper is a Serverless application that attaches an event triggering lambda that monitors a source s3 bucket for the upload of jpg files.
-When this happens an AWS event invokes another lambda function written in python which strips the exif data from the jpg and writes the "sanitised" jpg to a destination bucket.
-The lambda function reads & processes the image directly in memory, and thus does not incur write time-penalties by writing the file to scratch.
+Exif-Ripper is a Serverless application that creates an event triggering lambda that monitors a source s3 bucket for the upload of jpg files.
+When this occurs, an AWS event invokes another (python3) lambda function that strips the exif data from the jpg and writes the "sanitised" jpg to a destination bucket.
+This lambda function also reads & processes the image directly in memory, and thus does not incur write time-penalties by writing the file to scratch.

 #### The Serverless.yml does the following:
 See `Serverless/exif-ripper/Serverless.yml`